manvarosyan/pointers-assignments/README.md

 - `**ppx` also gives the value of `x`, but via two dereferences.

 **Observations:**
-- Double pointers are useful when we need to modify pointers themselves (e.g., dynamic memory or 2D arrays).
+- Double pointers are useful when we need to modify pointers themselves.
 - Assigning `**ppx = 45;` directly changes `x`.

 ---

 ## Assignment 5: Strings and Character Pointers (`a5_strings.c`)

-**Summary:**
 Declares a string `char str[] = "Hello";` and uses a pointer to traverse and print it.
 Counts characters using pointer arithmetic instead of indexing.

 **How it works:**